frankschmitt/ldap_search/README.md

 ![](https://img.shields.io/badge/Python-3.6-blue.svg)&nbsp;&nbsp;

-ldap_search is an LDAP query tool to enumerate Users, Groups, and Computers on a Windows Domains.
-It also has the ability to brute force / password spray users via LDAP.
+ldap_search is an LDAP query tool that can be used to to enumerate Users, Groups, and Computers on a Windows Domain.
+In addition, this tool to identify valid accounts through bruteforce/password-spraying via LDAP.
+It makes use of Impackets python36 branch (still in dev) to perform its main operations and allows login via traditional passwords or hashes.

 *Note:* ldap_search, although functional, is more of a PoC.
 Stay tuned for updates in functionality and formatting.